Establishment and Financial Management of Recharge Centers and Specialized Service Facilities

 - Billings to internal customers are charged through Interdepartmental Transfers of expense (IDTs).
 Sufficient detail must be included to identify the goods/services provided, billing rates and usage.
 For internal customers, a copy of the required project agreement (see Appendix D) should be attached as authorization to charge the Cost Center/Project ID.

 - Service centers must comply with UTSA cash handling and billing procedures.
 Some external customers may be subject to sales tax, which is collected by the service center.
 For more information, see fmog.11.37.1.utsa.

 - Invoices to external customers must be on UTSA letterhead.
 Service centers may customize invoices, but all invoices must include the elements shown in Appendix C.

 - Advance billings are not allowed.
 “Pre-billing” customers at year-end for goods/services to be delivered in the next fiscal year is prohibited.

 - Payments must be deposited to the associated service center Cost Center.

 - Accounts receivable will be recorded on the same schedule as customer billing.
 Fund receipts will be applied to accounts receivable.

-Service centers may have multiple Cost Centers in which to record revenue and expenditures depending upon the customer base.
+Service centers may have multiple Cost Centers in which to record revenue and expenditures, depending on the customer base:

 - A single Designated Fund Cost Center will be used for multiple external agreements that are less than $5,000 per agreement.